BryanCheungPR/EMC-Vital-Sensors_SCDFxIBM/README.md

 ## Bulding the Solution:

-1) Voice Agent
+1) Voice Agent:

-having a voice agent to guide CFRs will not only quicken the process but also reducing the need of utilising officers to the minimum.
+Having a voice agent to guide CFRs will not only quicken the process but also reducing the need of utilising officers to the minimum.
 We are not able to showcase this implementation as the trial twilio account does not provide local Singapore number for us to test the deployment.

-2) Watson Assistant
+2) Watson Assistant:

-the main focus of our solution is having a chatbot that provides guidance towards CFRs in times of need. our chatbot will act as a virtual officer to assist CFRs in providing the required first aid responses. on top of assisting, user is able to request explanations for diseases, illnesses or medical terms that they are curious about. results will be obtainedt from wikipedia.
+The main focus of our solution is having a chatbot that provides guidance towards CFRs in times of need. our chatbot will act as a virtual officer to assist CFRs in providing the required first aid responses. on top of assisting, user is able to request explanations for diseases, illnesses or medical terms that they are curious about. results will be obtainedt from wikipedia.

-3) Cloud function
+3) Cloud function:

-cloud function is used to utilised wikipedia API to obtain results when user requested explanation on medical terms.
+Cloud function is used to utilised wikipedia API to obtain results when user requested explanation on medical terms.

 4) Visual Studio Code
 used together with c/c++ extension to code a console application to analyse heart rate sensor's data to decide the next mode of action which includes sending distress signal to CFRs and distress signal directly to SCDF in the event of no response from CFR